 Morning: Shinjuku Gyoen National Garden

-We arrived after a long flight from the UK and decided to start the first day in Japan with some fresh air to clear our weary heads.
-I am going to reccoment you do the same, with a visit to Shinjuku Gyoen National Garden, a beautiful park in the heart of Shinjuku, park featuring Japanese, French, and English garden styles.
-It’s a peaceful spot to ease yourself into your 3 day Tokyo itinerary
+We arrived after a long flight from the UK and decided to start with some fresh air to clear our weary heads.
+I’d recommend you do the same.
+Start with Shinjuku Gyoen National Garden, a beautiful park right in central Shinjuku, featuring Japanese, French, and English garden styles.
+A peaceful spot to ease yourself into your 3 day Tokyo itinerary.

 Getting There: From Shinjuku Station, take the Marunouchi Line to Shinjuku-gyoemmae Station one stop.
 The Shinjuku Gate is a five-minute walk from Exit 1.